Guy-L/seg3103_playground/lab03/README.md

 ![Jacoco Eclipse report, step 1 coverage](assets/covtest_date2.png)

-2. **Swap `DateExceptionTest` and `DateNextDateExceptionTest`, then clear the latter.** We can see that the given test files are swapped: `DateExceptionTest` is testing for an exception when calling `nextDate()`, while `DateNextDateExceptionTest` is testing for an exception when creating a new `Date`.
-Since the last 5 test cases from Lab 2 are really only checking whether instantiating invalid dates throws an exception (and not `nextDate()`), we can clear `DateNextDateExceptionTest` for now.
-Again, coverage was not lowered.
+2. **Swap `DateExceptionTest` and `DateNextDateExceptionTest`, then delete the latter.** We can see that the given test files are swapped: `DateExceptionTest` is testing for an exception when calling `nextDate()`, while `DateNextDateExceptionTest` is testing for an exception when creating a new `Date`.
+The last 5 test cases from Lab 2 are really only checking whether instantiating invalid dates throws an exception (and not `nextDate()`); in fact, neither `nextDate` nor any method called by `nextDate` can throw an exception.
+We can thus delete `DateNextDateExceptionTest`.

 <table>
   <tr>